little flowers of faith

 Le blog de la Bergerie

-a small village in the French Alps, Samoëns, and a big international City by the Pacific Ocean, San Francisco.
 I take pictures, lots of pictures, because this is my way to celebrate life and to communicate with my neighbor...

 Wooden bridge - photo by Michele Szekely Stairs to the Ocean - photo by Michele Szekely

-Bridges and Stairs: man-made solutions for the journey.
+Bridges and Stairs: man-made solutions for the journey:

-The Wooden bridge on the river "le Giffre" between l'Etelley and Samoens attracted me because of the beauty of its lines under the weight of perspective.
+- the wooden bridge on the river "le Giffre" between l'Etelley and Samoens attracted me because of the beauty of its lines under the weight of perspective.

 Wood Pile in the Alps - photo by Michele Szekely Sticky buns - photo by Michele Szekely

-The crucial importance of Fuel!
-Of Energy!
+The crucial importance of Fuel.
+The essential need for Energy!

-A very clean and lovely wood pile in the mountains and a bunch of sticky buns at Costco....
-Both will keep you warm and contented.
+A very clean and lovely wood pile in the mountains vs a bunch of sticky buns at Costco....

 A field of snow - photo by Michele Szekely Waves at Ocean Beach - photo by Michele Szekely